-The built-in traffic categorisation system uses six primary groups of network traffic, plus the 'Others' group, formed on a residual basis.
+The built-in traffic categorization system uses six primary groups of network traffic, plus the 'Others' group, formed on a residual basis.
 Each group can correspond to one of the levels of traffic processing priority.

 TIP: Note: There are 7 levels of prioritization available in IntelliQoS; a higher number corresponds to a lower priority.
 By default, traffic groups are prioritized as follows:

-Group: Calling and Conferencing
+Group: Calling and conferencing

 Includes categories: Voice over IP, Messaging, Mobile Data, Conferencing;